Wolverine is without question the most popular and iconic member of the Marvel superhero team the X-Men.

 Wolverine is one of the few X-Men alongside Charles Xavier himself who has his own personal archenemy, Sabretooth.

-The Wolverine/Sabretooth feud is one of the most brutal in all of comic books.
-However its also one of the most mysterious.
+The Wolverine/Sabretooth feud is one of the most brutal in all of comic books, and its also one of the most mysterious.
 For many years we didn’t even know why these two always hated each other so much, with Sabretooth being suspected of being everything from Wolverine’s brother to his father (though both of these theories were recently debunked).

 The fact that their past together is so mysterious is a large part of why it has been so fascinating.
 What could have provoked such hatred between the two men?
 Why is Sabretooth so desperate to prove he is superior to Logan.